Fred McBagonluri: Work

-McBagonluri is currently the President and Provost at Academic City College.
+McBagonluri is currently the President and Provost at Academic City University.
 Prior to his current role, McBagonluri lived and worked in the United States of America.
 He was the Vice President of the New Product Development at Joerns Healthcare in Arlington, Texas.
-He was the Worldwide Director of R&D/Hypodermic Injection Systems ($700–800M) and subsequently Director of Market Development at Becton Dickinson and Co (BD Medical), a Fortune 500 Company located in Franklin Lakes, NJ.
+He was the Worldwide Director of R&D/Hypodermic Injection Systems ($700–800M) and subsequently Director of Market Development at Becton Dickinson and Co (BD Medical), a Fortune 500 Company located in Franklin Lakes, New Jersey.
 McBagonluri has held various roles in Engineering, Strategy, Marketing, and Research, and has worked with numerous Institutions in the US, including Princeton University and Siemens HealthCare.

 McBagonluri is not only a Scientist but a writer, a poet, and a novelist.
 He has many poems and has written about nine books including more than three novels.
 His most recent books have been: "Harvest of Jenes", "Ultimate Surrender", "When Tears Stand Still", "A women to Marry", and "Dusk Recitals".
 He also writes in technical journals, conference proceedings, and book chapters.